Precambrian database PALEOMAGIA

 In November 2014, PALEOMAGIA database undergone significant improvements during Toni Veikkolainen's visit to Scripps Institution of Oceanography, University of California at San Diego.
 These include the improved age reference table, dynamically generated pole list with permanent links available, several corrections to article titles in the main data table and a possibility to select certain Precambrian continents, rather than cratons, as a search criterion.
 PALEOMAGIA is also now more closely linked to the MagIC database with permanent links, and the fruitful cooperation with the MagIC database team will continue in the future to ensure that PALEOMAGIA data are also available in MagIC.

 PALEOMAGIA is being updated at certain intervals and a new version number will be added at each time.
-The most recent version of the database (16 November, 2016) is 2.01.
-Click here to download it in CSV format.
+Most recent versions of the database are:

 Since October 2015, PALEOMAGIA has featured a data map with most important Precambrian continents, and sampling sites of all database entries plotted.